 - It’s been two days since I sent that email to XYZ service provider and they’ve not even acknowledged my email message, perhaps I should look for another person to do this lucrative, career-boosting project?

 Here are a few things you could do to be a courteous and effective email communicator:

 - Do it now.
 If it is something you can do quickly, just do it.

 - Close the loop.
 If you have done something that someone has asked of you, let them know it is done.
 Plus, because you ‘did it now’, they will be pleased with your quick turnaround.

 - Acknowledge receipt.
 If you are unable to do it now, acknowledge receipt and try to advise an estimated time/date that you can get back to the sender.

 - Thanks but no thanks.
-If someone is touting their business to you and you don’t have any interest in their services/product, tell them so.
+If someone is touting their business to you, their email is personalised and not just another spam email, but you don’t have any interest in their services/product, tell them so.
 Be polite and to the point, but do take the time to respond.
 It costs nothing to be courteous.